Symmetries of weighted networks: weight approximation method and its application to food webs: Results

 We examine the interdependencies between the vertex, orbit and automorphism aspects of symmetry.
 Fig.~\ref{fig:2dhist_measures_measures} presents the values of symmetry measure pairs for individual graphs.
 Table~\ref{tbl: TableSpearmanMeasures} summarises these relationships using Spearman correlation coefficients.

-A strong relationship is observed between $S_V$ and $r$, which reflects the dominance of small orbits, particularly those of length two.
+A strong relationship is observed between $S_V$ and $r$, which reflects the dominance of small orbits, particularly those of length two, and pairwise automorphisms.
 Since most vertices are asymmetric and form orbits of size one, the total number of orbits is high.
 Merging a few vertices into small symmetric orbits reduces this number only slightly, which explains why redundancy remains above 0.5 even when up to 80\% of vertices belong to symmetric orbits.
 The Spearman coefficient between these two measures, shown in Table~\ref{tbl: TableSpearmanMeasures}, remains below -0.94 across all levels of aggregation, supporting this observation.
+This near-perfect correlation between $S_V$ and $r$ implies that most detected symmetries correspond to simple pairwise automorphisms, not more complex subgroup structures.

 The Spearman coefficient between $\beta$ and $r$ remains close to -0.5 across all aggregations, indicating a weak negative correlation.
 However, this correlation is stronger than that between $\beta$ and $S_V$.
 This difference may be due to $\beta$ and $r$ both having a stronger correlation with the number of vertices in the graph.